Wired and Tired!

-I remember in the “olden days” Dr Hunter visiting our house with his leather case and stethoscope when I had measles.
-A very different scenario to my most recent exchange with my doctor which went something like this.
+In the “olden days”, Dr Hunter visited our house with his leather case and stethoscope when I had measles.
+A very different scenario to my most recent exchange with my doctor, which went something like this.

 Hey Andrea, pred ready to collect.
 Let’s catch up in 10 days to see how it’s going.

-Now, I certainly didn’t need Matt to visit me at home with his leather case and stethoscope (not to be misinterpreted 😊) and nor did I need to visit him in his surgery so our email exchange was a very efficient use of both our time.
-I’m also pleased to report that I’m nearly finished these annoying little tablets of which I’m taking 6 a day and hoping that I can finally get some sleep when I’m done.
-I’m completely wired on them, and those of you who know me will appreciate I’m hyperactive without steroids so you can only imagine my current state of activity.
-My Fitbit reported yesterday that I’d done 14 out of 14 active hours which is bloody ridiculous when you think about it.
-“Wired and Tired” is a very apt description of my current demeanour.
+I didn’t need Matt to visit me at home with his leather case and stethoscope (not to be misinterpreted 😊), nor did I need to see him during his surgery, so our email exchange was a very efficient use of our time.
+I’m also pleased to report that I’m nearly finished with these annoying little tablets, of which I’m taking 6 a day and hoping that I can finally get some sleep when I’m done.
+I’m completely wired on them, and those of you who know me will appreciate I’m hyperactive without steroids, so you can only imagine my current state of activity.
+My Fitbit reported yesterday that I’d done 14 out of 14 active hours, which is bloody ridiculous when you think about it.
+“Wired and Tired” is apt to describe my current demeanour.

-Moving on, I’ve been questioning how I make decisions and how I come to conclusions about anything and everything really.
+Moving on, I’ve been questioning how I make decisions and conclude about anything and everything.

 Why?
 I hear you ask.

-Well, I’m keen to move with the times and not be one of those people who gets stuck in the past and who constantly moans about change.
-I want to embrace change and not use “bias” in any debate or discussion with our grandchildren; I don’t want to be critical of their era and I’d love them to value my opinion, but you have to earn the right to that and be understanding of their generation.
+I’m keen to move with the times and not get stuck in the past and constantly moan about change.
+I want to embrace change and not use “bias” in any debate or discussion with our grandchildren; I don’t want to be critical of their era, and I’d love them to value my opinion, but you have to earn the right to that and be understanding of their generation.

 However, “bias” is something that can definitely hold you back.
-It’s actually worse than bias because it’s generally “unconscious or cognitive bias” because we’re unaware we’re using it.
+It’s worse than bias because it’s generally “unconscious or cognitive bias”.
+After all, we’re unaware we’re using it.
 I follow a guy on Twitter who reminded me of my sales training.
-He said “to be successful in business you need to study psychology, cognitive bias and body language” and I totally get why.
+He said, “To be successful in business, you need to study psychology, cognitive bias and body language,” I understand why.

-I tend to make decisions quickly which can be beneficial and, as the “experts” point out, it’s often better than procrastinating.
-However, my problem is that I allocate equal amounts of time (i.e., very little) to both big and small decisions.
-My brain has a natural tendency to take shortcuts in order not to be overwhelmed by too much information.
-Evaluating evidence requires a great deal of mental energy and my brain says, “uh oh”, let’s not go there.
-My unconscious mind is much more efficient, it uses my beliefs from my cultural environment and my personal experiences to make immediate decisions.
+I tend to make decisions quickly, which can be beneficial, and, as the “experts” point out, it’s often better than procrastinating.
+However, my problem is that I allocate equal amounts of time (i.e., very little) to big and small decisions.
+My brain naturally tends to take shortcuts to not be overwhelmed by too much information.
+Evaluating evidence requires a lot of mental energy, and my brain says, “Uh oh”, let’s not go there.
+My unconscious mind is much more efficient; it uses my beliefs from my cultural environment and personal experiences to make immediate decisions.
 In other words, I use my “unconscious bias” to make big decisions!
 How scary is that?
-The problem is that sometimes these shortcuts can result in wrong decisions, especially when rational, logical thinking is required.
+The problem is that sometimes, these shortcuts can result in wrong decisions, especially when rational, logical thinking is required.

-Now, I’m lucky, I can get away with it most of the time because my husband Jamie does all the hard work for me.
-If we have a big decision to make, Jamie has tons of mental energy and does all the extensive research required for both of us.
-This means that I’m presented with expert facts that I wouldn’t have found out myself and between us we’ve mostly made good decisions.
+I’m lucky; I can get away with it most of the time because my husband, Jamie, does all the hard work for me.
+If we have a big decision, Jamie has tons of mental energy and does all the extensive research required for us.
+This means I’m presented with expert facts that I wouldn’t have found out myself, and we’ve mostly made good decisions between us.

-So, when I realised I’m an avid user of unconscious bias I put a few bullet points to together to remind myself of these behaviours.
+So, when I realised I’m an avid user of unconscious bias, I put a few bullet points together to remind myself of these behaviours.

 • Only paying attention to news stories that confirm my opinion